alperozisik/dockerLab/README.md

 root@9c36fcfcc048:# ls /tmp
 hello.html 50x.html index.html
 ```
-Head over to your newly created webpage using curl:<localhostIP>:8080/hello.html
+Head over to your newly created webpage using curl localhost:8080/hello.html

 # Task 15: Cleanup
 Exit out of your ubuntu server _(the container you have last created)_ and execute a `docker container stop www` to stop the nginx container.